Hintco logo

 How does the compensation of costs of difference work in practice?

-1. The HSA customer (off-taker) pays Hintco upfront of the date of delivery
+1. The HSA customer (offtaker) pays Hintco in advance of the delivery date.

-3. Hintco draws funds from BMWK under the grant agreement to cover the negative spread between purchase and sales price (if applicable)
+3. Hintco draws the necessary funds from the fund provider under the grant agreement to cover any negative spread between the purchase and sales price (if applicable).

-4. Hintco pays the producer within pre-determined payment terms.
+4. Hintco pays the producer within the agreed payment terms.

 What kinds of projects are the H2Global tenders intended for?
 Can start-ups and small and medium-sized enterprises take part?